Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Simple closed definite geodesics in singular constant curvature Lorentzian surfaces

 \begin{corollary} Any singular $\X$-surface homeomorphic to $\R^2$ is strongly causal. \end{corollary} \begin{proof} Assume by contradiction that a singular $\X$-structure on $\R^2$ is not strongly causal.
-Then there exists a point $x\in\R^2$, a normal convex neighbourhood $U$ of $x$, and a causal curve starting from $x$, leaving $U$ and returning to it.
+Then there exists a point $x\in\R^2$, a chart domain $U$ of the singular $\X$-atlas containing $x$, and a causal curve starting from $x$, leaving $U$ and returning to it.
 It is easy to deform this curve to a timelike curve $\sigma$ with the same properties.
 We can moreover choose the boundary of $U$ to be the union of lightlike segments, and denote by $I$ one of these segments which is first met by $\sigma$ when it leaves $U$.
 We can then clearly extend $\sigma$ if necessary, for it to be a timelike curve intersecting $I$ twice.
 This contradicts Lemma \ref{proposition-R2Xsing} and concludes the proof. \end{proof}

-\begin{corollary} A singular $\X$-surface of universal cover homeomorphic to $\R^2$ does not admit any null-homotopic closed causal curve. \end{corollary} \begin{proof} Indeed, such a null-homotopic closed causal curve would lift to a closed causal curve of a singular $\X$-structure on $\R^2$, contradicting Corollary \ref{corollary-R2Xsingstronglycausal}. \end{proof}
+\begin{corollary} A singular $\X$-surface of universal cover homeomorphic to $\R^2$ does not admit any non-trivial null-homotopic closed causal or anti-causal curve. \end{corollary} \begin{proof} It is sufficient to treat causal curves by symmetry.
+But a non-trivial null-homotopic closed causal curve would lift to a non-trivial closed causal curve of a singular $\X$-structure on $\R^2$, contradicting Corollary \ref{corollary-R2Xsingstronglycausal}. \end{proof}